siefkenj/IBLODEs/book/typst/modules/module2.typ

 Suppose that $P(t)$ models the number of bacteria (in billions) in a petri dish at time $t$.
 Further, suppose that the bacteria are so numerous that it makes sense to think of $P(t)$ as continuous and that $P$ satisfies
+// The F below makes a reasonable picture, but it is complicated.
+An alternative is
+//#let F(x, y) =  -y + 1/2
+// but maybe that is too simple?
 #let F(x, y) = calc.sin(calc.pi/2 * y - x) - 1.5
 #let y_0 = 3
 #let approx_val = (